Jackson Kemper, Missionary Bishop, 1835-1849

 The assignment presented many logistical obstacles, not the least of which was transportation through the territories to find Episcopalians.
 Indiana, in particular, had such dim prospects for the church that Bishop Philander Chase of Illinois had exclaimed, "Indiana was forever lost to the Church."
 Only one missionary, the Rev. Melancthon Hoyt, resided in the state, and no effort had been made to construct a church building.

 On his first visit in 1835, Kemper and Johnson visited Madison, New Albany, and Evansville, before continuing on to St. Louis.
 At that time efforts were made to establish congregations in all three of those towns as well as at Crawfordsville, even though no church construction had begun and no missionaries were on hand except Hoyt at Crawfordsville.
 After a lengthy tour inland in Missouri, the new bishop made return visits to Indiana in 1836 and 1837, traveling by coach and horseback over rough roads filled with mud, ruts, and stumps and using the rivers, where possible.
 All of his worldly good he kept in his saddle bags: his vestments, prayerbook, diary, and toiletries.
 He was said to be more fastidious about his personal appearance than many of his contemporaries, shaving daily, cleaning his clothes, and remaining well groomed.
 In 1836, a coach in which he was riding tipped over, throwing him on top of the Rev. Daniel Van Meter Johnson but leaving him otherwise uninjured.
 On other occasions he traveled on horseback with Samuel Roosevelt Johnson through the thick forests.
-By the end of 1838, he saw some tangible evidence of success.
+On 26 August 1838, six clergy and 10 laymen gathered at Christ Church, Madison, to create the Diocese of Indiana.
+Kemper himself was not present but had encouraged its formation earlier that year.
+By the end of that year, the missionary bishop saw even more tangible evidence of success.
 New missions had been formed in Indianapolis, Mishawaka, Michigan City, Lafayette (where Johnson was made rector), Jeffersonville, Richmond, and New Harmony.
 By 1839, that number had grown to include La Porte, Fort Wayne, Vincennes, and Lawrenceburg.
 If Indiana had ever been lost to the Church, she was surely now regained.

 Kemper's mode for planting a church remained essentially the same throughout his ministry.
 He would arrive in a town, inquire about the whereabouts of local Episcopalians, if any, meet with them informally and quietly, and then hold services in some public place, such as the courthouse or a borrowed church.
 If he perceived enough interest, he marked it as a suitable place for sending a future missionary.
 He was a competent but not exceptional preacher and won converts through interpersonal contacts rather than pulpit oratory.